adibirzu/oci-usage-to-adw-function/README.md

 You specify where Oracle Functions stores a function's logs by setting a logging policy for the application containing the function.
 Follow the link to [this tutorial](https://docs.cloud.oracle.com/iaas/Content/Functions/Tasks/functionsexportingfunctionlogfiles.htm) for guidance on the process.

 ### Invoke the function: "ADW-Billing"
-To inoke the function, issue the following command:
+To invoke the function, issue the following command:
 ```
 $ fn invoke Billing ADW-Billing
 ```

 #### Inspect logs..
 The function has been configured to provide some basic logging regarding it's operation.
 The following excerpt illustrates the function log data relating to the download and processing of a single Usage Report file:

 ```
 oci.base_client.139777842449152 - INFO -  2019-10-17 06:17:41.425456: Request: GET https://objectstorage.us-ashburn-1.oraclecloud.com/n/bling/b/ocid1.tenancy.oc1..aaaaaaaac3l6hgyl../o/reports/usage-csv/0001000000076336.csv.gz